FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountTemplates/t_st_accountTemplates.md

 An account template can have transfer profiles.
 You can use expressions in the **Files To Send** and **Receive Files As** fields.

-For more information, see <a href="../../../accounts/t_st_transferprofiles#AccountsMenu_2253641766_1248932" class="MCXref xref">Transfer profiles</a>.
+For more information, see [Transfer profiles](../../../accounts/t_st_transferprofiles#AccountsMenu_2253641766_1248932).

 <span id="Configure_routes"></span>

 ## Configure routes for an account template

 Prior to configuring a route for an account template, the account template should have an {{< SecureTransport/advancedrouting  >}} application instance subscription.
-For account template subscription information, refer to <a href="#Configur" class="MCXref xref">Configure subscriptions for an account template</a> and to <a href="../../../c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application" class="MCXref xref">Subscribe to Advanced Routing application</a>.
+For account template subscription information, refer to [Configure subscriptions for an account template](#Configur) and to [Subscribe to Advanced Routing application](../../../c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application).
 Additionally, route package templates must be available for assignment.
-For information on creating and managing route package templates, refer to <a href="../../../c_st_advanced_routing/c_st_configuration/t_st_manage_route_package_templates" class="MCXref xref">Manage Route Package Templates</a>.
+For information on creating and managing route package templates, refer to [Manage Route Package Templates](../../../c_st_advanced_routing/c_st_configuration/t_st_manage_route_package_templates).

 1. With the account template open, select **Routes**, select a route package template, and click **Assign Route**.
     The *Create Route Package* page is displayed.
 You can navigate to the *Edit Route Package Template* page for the selected route package template by clicking the **Created From** link.